-NOTE: Doctoral students beyond normative time, or at the P3 class level standing (9 quarters past advancing to candidacy) are not eligible for most fellowship support.
+NOTE: Doctoral students beyond normative time-to-degree are typically not eligible for most fellowship support.
 Check with the GPA if you are unsure of your quarter count.

 Work Study Awards: Awards can only be used with university employment and benefits the hiring department by supplementing the cost of employment.
 Please notify the hiring department if you have any work study awards on your financial award letter and the financial aid office, if you have questions about your work study award.
 Forms and paperwork are involved in using the award.